Maxi145/rust-password-generator/README.md

 # Password Generator 🦀

 A simple and efficient password generator built with Rust and Egui.
-Generate secure passwords with customizable options for uppercase letters, lowercase letters, numbers, and symbols.
+Generate passwords with customizable options for uppercase letters, lowercase letters, numbers, and symbols.

 ## Features